 Eventually the lacquer wears off, so you'll have to reapply it periodically.
-You could use clear nail polish, although you have to make sure the nail polish itself doesn't trigger an allergic reaction.
+Although you could use clear nail polish, you'll have to make sure the nail polish itself doesn't trigger an allergic reaction.

-3. If you're purchasing jewelry, and you're not sure if it contains nickel, you can purchase a nickel test kit.
+If you're purchasing jewelry, and you're not sure if it contains nickel, you can purchase a nickel test kit.
 This kit contains a chemical (in solution) called dimethylglyoxime.
 The use of this chemical does not harm the object being tested.

 When applied to a metal object with a cotton swab, the solution will turn pink in the presence of nickel.
 This test may not pick up miniscule amounts of nickel, but it's usually a good screen for jewelry.
 One company that sells the test kit is www.nickelsolution.com.

-4. You can look for costume jewelry that’s labeled as "nickel-free".
+You can look for costume jewelry that’s labeled as "nickel-free".
 One company that sells nickel-free costume jewelry is www.SimplyWhispers.com.
 They sell a wide variety of costume jewelry, including accessories such as earring posts.

 At this time, there's no US standard to define this term.
 In the US, some manufacturers define the term "nickel-free" as being free of nickel in the plating or top layer.
-When this plating wears thin, which happens over time, nickel may be released.
+When this plating wears thin (which happens over time) nickel may be released.

 What about more expensive jewelry or items made from precious metals?

 Even expensive gold and titanium jewelry can sometimes have nickel mixed in, so you can't rely on price.
 This is what to look for when you're choosing other types of metal jewelry:

 Some sterling silver items contain nickel mixed with the silver, although it seems to be pretty uncommon above .925.
 To be certain, though, it's best to look for makers of sterling silver who certify that their items contain no nickel.
 James Avery, for example, certifies their silver as nickel-free.

-4. Can you rely on titanium objects?
+Can you rely on titanium objects?
 Not necessarily.
 Titanium is often mixed with nickel.
 Some jewelry manufacturers will specify that their titanium items are fee of nickel, so make sure you look for that information before purchasing.
 One example is titanium jewelry sold by www.BlomdahlUSA.com.

 The rate of nickel allergy in the United States continues to remain high, and the American Academy of Dermatology is urging regulations to limit the amount of nickel used in personal items.

 Until that happens, remember that a big risk factor for nickel allergy is piercing.
-If you or your child are getting pierced, use nickel-free earrings or body jewelry, and definitely don't use any nickel-containing jewelry until the skin is completely healed over.
+If you or your child are getting pierced, use nickel-free earrings or body jewelry, and definitely don't use any nickel-containing jewelry until your skin is completely healed over.